leaflabs/leaflabs-docs/source/troubleshooting.rst

 until the next reset.
 This is useful for guaranteeing that your Maple will be available for reprogramming.

-To put your Maple into perpetual bootloader mode:
+To put your Maple (or other Maple board) into perpetual bootloader mode:

 #.
-Plug your Maple into the USB port.
+Plug your board into the USB port.

 #.
-Hit the reset button on your Maple (it's the small button at the
+Hit the reset button (it's the button labeled RESET).
+Notice that
-   bottom left, labeled RESET).
-Notice that it blinks quickly 6 times, then blinks slowly a few more times.
+   your board blinks quickly 6 times, then blinks slowly a few more times.

 #.
 Hit reset again, and this time push and hold the other button
-   during the 6 fast blinks (the button is on the top right; it is labeled BUT).
+   during the 6 fast blinks (the normal button is labeled BUT).
 You can release it once the slow blinks start.